mrobert12/Scrabble_solver/README.md

 # Project 3 Scrabble

-This project should have two versions a word solver and a Gui scrabble game.
+This project was for a design of large programs course.
-The solver finds the highest point move given a board and a set of tiles.<br/>
+The solver finds the highest point move given a board, a set of tiles and a dictionary.<br/>
-The Gui version should be a full Scrabble game human verses computer player.
+The program uses a Trie as a dictionary structure for looking up words.
+It takes a set of tiles, from scrabble or wirds with friends or some other game, a dictionary and a game board.

 The algorithms used for solving the board were adaped from the Paper shared in
 class: https://www.cs.cmu.edu/afs/cs/academic/class/15451-s06/www/lectures/scrabble.pdf
 and from a youtube video:https://www.youtube.com/watch?v=9cytoYiF9uY which follwed the same paper but coding in python.

 # Usage
 The program takes a command line argument that is the dictionary of words to be read in to the trie.
 It reads in boards from the System.in and prints the